Direct answer

 Book a smart contract reviewFrequently asked questions

-- Keccak256 takes any input and produces a deterministic 32 byte (256 bit) hash.
-The same input always produces the same hash, but a single bit change in the input scrambles the entire output.
-Ethereum uses keccak256 for event topics, function selectors, mapping storage slots, signature recovery, and merkle proofs.
+- Keccak256 is a 256 bit cryptographic hash function used by Ethereum and Solidity.
+It takes any input and produces a deterministic 32 byte hash.
+The same input always produces the same output, but a single bit change scrambles the entire result.
+Ethereum uses it for function selectors, event topics, mapping storage slots, signature recovery, and merkle proofs.

 - Is keccak256 the same as SHA-3?

 - Not exactly.
-Keccak256 was the algorithm that won the SHA-3 competition, but the NIST standardised SHA-3-256 uses a different padding scheme.
+Keccak256 was the algorithm that won the SHA-3 competition, but NIST standardised SHA-3-256 with a different padding scheme.
 Ethereum kept the original Keccak padding.
 The two functions produce different outputs for the same input.
-Solidity keccak256 is the Ethereum variant, which is what this tool computes.
+Solidity keccak256 is the Ethereum variant, which is what this online tool computes and what every smart contract on Ethereum uses.

 - A function selector is the first 4 bytes of the keccak256 hash of a canonical function signature like transfer(address,uint256).
-Every contract call begins with the selector so the EVM knows which function to dispatch.
-Etherscan, Foundry, and Hardhat all use selectors to recognise function calls in raw calldata.
+Every external contract call in the EVM begins with the selector so the dispatcher knows which function to invoke.
+Four bytes is enough entropy to avoid accidental collisions across the function space of a contract while keeping calldata small.

-- Why does encodePacked sometimes give different results than encode?
+- Why does abi.encodePacked sometimes give different results than abi.encode?

-- Solidity has two ABI encodings. abi.encode pads each parameter to 32 bytes and prevents collision. abi.encodePacked concatenates without padding, which is shorter but can collide.
+- Solidity has two ABI encodings. abi.encode pads each parameter to 32 bytes and prevents collisions across argument boundaries. abi.encodePacked concatenates without padding, which is shorter but can collide.
 For example, encodePacked(string a, string b) and encodePacked(string c) can hash to the same value if the concatenation matches.
-Use encode for hash inputs unless you have a specific reason.
+Use abi.encode for hash inputs unless you have a specific reason.

-- Does this tool work with Solidity hex literals?
+- Does this keccak256 online tool work with Solidity hex literals?

-- Is my input sent to a server?
+- Is my input sent to a server when I hash with keccak256 online?

-- No. The hash runs in your browser using the viem library.
-No analytics, no third party request, no logging.
+- No. The hash runs entirely in your browser using the viem library.
+No analytics, no third party request, no logging, no server side processing.
 Open DevTools and watch the network tab while you type to confirm.
+This is why the tool is safe for sensitive inputs such as commitment schemes and signing payloads.

 Related services and reading